Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 How is hemophilia diagnosed?

 - Your healthcare provider will ask you about health problems that you have had in the past and have now.
-He will want to know when and how bleeding occurs.
+Your provider will want to know when and how bleeding occurs.
 Tell your provider if other members of your family have hemophilia or other bleeding problems.
 You will need to have your blood tested.
 The type and amount of clotting factor in your blood will be checked.
-Your healthcare provider will also test how well your clotting factors and platelets work.
+Your provider will also test how well your clotting factors and platelets work.
 You will need to have blood tests more than 1 time since clotting factors change over time.

 - You can go to healthcare providers for genetic counseling if you have hemophilia in your family and plan to have a baby.
 This counseling will help you find out whether you carry the gene for hemophilia.
 It can also help you understand your chances of passing the condition to your baby.
 If you are already pregnant, hemophilia can be diagnosed before your baby is born.
 During pregnancy, healthcare providers may do tests to check for problems while your baby is still in the womb.
 A sample from your baby's tissues may be collected and sent to lab for tests.
 After your baby is born, a sample of cord blood can be tested to check your baby's clotting ability and hemophilia status.

 How is hemophilia treated?